Abortion in Singapore

-Getting an abortion may be the last option to some, but there are women out there who see it as the only way out of an unwanted pregnancy.
+Getting an abortion* may be the last option to some.
+But there are women who see it as the only way out of an unwanted pregnancy.
 You may need to understand a few facts before going for an abortion in Singapore.

-There are many reasons why a woman would choose to terminate her pregnancy by opting for an abortion, according to some research, which are:
+There are many reasons why a woman would choose to terminate her pregnancy by opting for an abortion.
+According to some studies these could be:

 a) Financial instability

 c) Unwillingness to be a single mother

 d) Negative impact on the mother’s life